Digitex City Price Tops $0.0135 on Top Exchanges (DGTX)

-Digitex City (CURRENCY:DGTX) traded flat against the US dollar during the 1-day period ending at 12:00 PM ET on January 21st.
-One Digitex City coin can currently be bought for about $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.
-Digitex City has a market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.
-In the last week, Digitex City has traded flat against the US dollar.
+Digitex City (CURRENCY:DGTX) traded flat against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on January 23rd.
+Digitex City has a total market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.
+One Digitex City coin can currently be purchased for approximately $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.
+During the last week, Digitex City has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.